markfinger/assembla/README.md

 Colophon
 --------

-[List of contributors](https://github.com/markfinger/assembla/graphs/contributors) is available on Github.
+A [list of contributors](graphs/contributors) is available on Github.

 This project is licensed under [The MIT License (MIT)](http://opensource.org/licenses/MIT).
 Copyright (c) 2014, Mark Finger.

-For more information about the license for this particular project [read the LICENSE.md file](LICENSE.md).
+For more information about the license for this particular project [read the LICENSE.txt file](LICENSE.txt).